sayyidkhan/algotuno_web/pages/api/stock/README.md

 ## daily_hsp_all.ts
 To update all the historical stock prices on a daily basis, send a GET request to the **/api/stock/daily_hsp_all.ts** endpoint.

-Notes:
-- This endpoint requires the correct "authorization" Headers field.

 ## update_ml_prices.ts
 To update the ML prices for a stock, send a POST request to the **/api/stock/update_ml_prices** endpoint with the body contents: